jtcave/gridmii/README.md

 The first Wii Bot was a Python script running on a Wii owned by a (former) user on the Wii Linux Discord server.
 This bot would run commands sent by users on the Wii, creating a simple public-access computing environment.
 However, the script was primitive, and the Python interpreter consumed a prohibitive amount of memory.
 (The Wii only has 88 MB of RAM, of which only 72 MB can be used by Linux.)

 GridMii is a more refined version of this idea.
 The goal is to create a public-access computing environment.
 Users will be able to send commands to one of a set of community-operated nodes.
-By using the MQTT protocol, GridMii's node-end software can be small and simple, offloading system complexity to more capable modern machines.
+By using the MQTT protocol, GridMii's node-end software can be small and simple, offloading system complexity to more capable modern machines and allowing prospective operators to spin up nodes easily.

-There is nothing Wii-specific about GridMii,
+There is nothing Wii-specific about GridMii.
+This code could be used to control a flock of Linux or BSD systems running on any suitable hardware.

 ## Components